kavia-common/securechat-messenger-219351-219361/README_SKIP_GRADLE.md

-# Skip Gradle in CI
+# Skip Gradle in CI (Expo)

-This repository includes an Expo-managed React Native app at: whatsapp_frontend/

-Do NOT run Gradle tasks in CI for this app unless you have explicitly generated native projects via `npm run prebuild:android`.
+This workspace contains an Expo-managed app at whatsapp_frontend.
+There is no Gradle wrapper unless you run a prebuild locally.

+- CI must not invoke ./gradlew or Gradle tasks for this app by default.
-Use the guard script to bypass native steps: bash whatsapp_frontend/ci-guard.sh
+- Use the guard script if your CI template still attempts native builds: bash whatsapp_frontend/ci-guard.sh "<native or gradle command>"

+If you really need native builds in CI:
+1) Run: npm ci
+2) Generate native projects: npm run prebuild:android
+3) Proceed with Gradle tasks (android/gradlew will exist).